Taikiken green bamboo top banner

 Meet the excited with calm; await the disturbed with control.
 Be formless, so as to master the formal; respond to change without contrivance.
 Then, even if you are unable to attain victory over opponents, opponents will have no way to attain victory over you.

-Taikiken Pages - History of Taikiken by Kenichi Sawai
+Explore the History of Taikiken with Kenichi Sawai on Taikiken Pages

 Three strains have developed since the time of Kuo Yün-shen within the larger Hsing-i-ch’üan school: the conservative strain of Li Ts'un-i, the Hsin-I branch of the Ta-ch'eng-ch’üan of Wang Hsiang-ch'i, and the conservative strain of Sun Lut'ang.
 In a two-volume work entitled - Hsing-i-ch’üan, Sun Lu-t'ang has written in detail about Wang Hsiang-ch'i.